Zim aims to strengthen Indian trades with deepsea VSA with MSC

 Another 22 vessels, representing a combined capacity of 82,000 teu, are up for renewal in 2026.

 “We are expecting to slightly grow our volume as we will continue also to see the effect of the incoming new capacity.
-We still have four vessels that will be delivered to us between now and the end of the year… [and] seven smaller ships for re-delivery over the same period.
+We still have four vessels that will be delivered between now and the end of the year… [and] seven smaller ships for re-delivery over the same period.

-“So, net, we continue to grow our operating tonnage and as a result, we also believe that we will be able to capture additional market share and fuel those ships – so, yes, there is still a volume growth assumption versus last year baked into our guidance for Q4,” Mr Destriau added.
+“So, net, we continue to grow our operating tonnage and, as a result, we also believe we will be able to capture additional market share and fuel those ships – so, yes, there is still a volume growth assumption versus last year baked into our guidance for Q4,” Mr Destriau added.

-Check out this clip from today’s podcast, of Seko Logistics’ Brian Bourke on front-loading for 2025
+Check out this clip from today’s podcast of Seko Logistics’ Brian Bourke on front-loading for 2025

 Comment on this article